Wasserstein projection distance for fairness testing of regression models: Introduction

 In this work, we categorize fairness criteria in regression into several classes, with a focus on expectation-based fairness criteria, which require that model outputs (or errors) have equal expected values across different population groups.
-Within this context, we build on the framework proposed by~\cite{taskesen2021statistical}, apply this distance to fairness testing in regression models, and extend the theoretical foundations to the regression setting.
+Within this context, we build on the framework proposed in~\cite{taskesen2021statistical}, apply this distance to fairness testing in regression models, and extend the theoretical foundations to the regression setting.
 We explore the utility of this distance in two main applications: (1) fairness testing, where we develop a hypothesis-testing framework to test the fairness of regression models, and (2) optimal data perturbation, a natural extension of our testing framework, where we propose a procedure to adjust data toward greater fairness, with some trade-off in accuracy.
 We perform synthetic experiments to benchmark Wasserstein projection-based fairness testing against permutation-based fairness testing.
-We further conduct two case studies: (1) We apply our testing framework to assess fairness on Math and Portuguese grades with respect to gender on a dataset that describes student performance in Math and Portuguese grades with respect to gender; (2) We use our framework to test disparity between low and high-pollution areas on a dataset that contains housing and environmental features including pollution levels, followed by a feature-level analysis using the optimal data perturbation procedure.
+We further conduct two case studies: (1) We apply our testing framework to assess fairness on Math and Portuguese grades with respect to gender on a dataset that describes student performance in Math and Portuguese grades with respect to gender; (2) We use our framework to test \RV{fairness} between low and high-pollution areas on a dataset that contains housing and environmental features including pollution levels, \RV{examine whether the fairness decisions are robust to different percentile-based group divisions}, followed by a feature-level analysis using the optimal data perturbation method.

-\section{Background and Related Works}
+\section{Background and related works}